WhatToBecome

 We’ll start with the most popular language on Babbel, Spanish.
 As a matter of fact, if you choose to learn Spanish, you will get considerably more lessons than with some other languages we’ll review later.

 There are over 60 courses, all including several levels, from beginner to Intermediate.
-Babbel also offers a unique course called Business Spanish, where you’ll learn how to partake in work meetings, give presentations, and communicate via phone or email.
+Babbel also offers a unique Business Spanish course, where you’ll learn how to speak in work meetings, give presentations, and communicate via phone or email.

-On that note, Babbel conducted an interesting study in the form of a challenge.
+On that note, Babbel conducted a fascinating study in the form of a challenge.
 What did they discover?
 Here’s a short Babbel challenge review.

-A group of 15 Babbel users was asked to take part in a Spanish language course.
+Researchers asked a group of 15 Babbel users to take part in a Spanish language course.
 The goal was to see if these students could learn the basics of the Spanish language in only three weeks.
 The results were very interesting.

 Babbel French Review

-We’ll continue with the second most popular language on Babbel, French.
-If you’re keen on mastering French verbs, Babbel has several courses that cover complicated conjugations in the form of rules and examples.
+We’ll continue with the second most widespread language on Babbel, French.
+If you’re keen on mastering French verbs, Babbel has several courses that cover complicated conjugations in the form of rules and examples if you’re keen on learning French verbs.
 At the same time, you can practice French tenses, nouns, and pronouns.

 There are also courses for slang words and everyday conversations.
 If you’re a gourmand planning to take a trip to Paris to explore French cuisine, you can learn the names of all the famous dishes and specialties through a course called French Cuisine.